 Fill your container with any of the approved recycling materials: paper, cans, cardboard bottles, etc.

-Put out all of recycling that you want curbside or take it to one of the City's Citizen Drop Off Centers; there is no limit!
+Put out all of the recycling that you want curbside or take it to one of DPW Citizens' Convenience Drop-Off Centers; there is no limit!

 If your collection day falls on a holiday, please hold your recycling items until the makeup collection day which will most often be the following Saturday.

 Unsure of your recycling day?
 Visit the City's City View Website to find out.

 How do I recycle certain items?

 Items like hard plastics, scrap metal, household hazardous waste, and electronics can be recycled in Baltimore City, just not with your other curbside recycling.
-They must be taken to one of our Citizen Drop Off Centers.
-Other items like leaves can only be recycled curbside at certain times of the year.
+They must be taken to one of DPW Citizens' Convenience Drop-Off Centers Other items like leaves can only be recycled curbside at certain times of the year.